-- (5) After approval of the mini-dissertation/ dissertation/thesis by the Higher Degrees Committee the student must submit to the relevant Faculty Office one copy in an electronic pdf format, and one bound copy of the dissertation/thesis duly amended in accordance with the examiners' reports as approved in writing by the supervisor/ promoter and relevant Head of Department.
-Additional bound copies may be prescribed by each Faculty.
-(Amended w.e.f.
-2010/01) - (6) Complete the proposal for the Master's Degree and the Doctor's Degree within the first six months of registration and submit a progress report to the relevant academic department for monitoring purposes.
+- (5) After approval of the mini-dissertation/ dissertation/thesis by the Higher Degrees Committee the student must submit to the relevant Faculty Office one copy in an electronic pdf format copy of the dissertation/thesis duly amended in accordance with the examiners' reports as approved digitally by the supervisor/s and relevant Head of Department.
+Rule G18(3)(b)refers (Amended w.e.f.
+2021/11) - (6) Complete the proposal for the Master's Degree and the Doctor's Degree within the first six months of registration and submit a progress report to the relevant academic department for monitoring purposes.
 If the progress is unsatisfactory the student may be de-registered depending on the Faculty Research Committee recommendation.